isomerpages/tp-virtualcampus/_events/Highlights/Temasek Student Excellent Awards 2025.md

 Award categories (Individual &amp; Group/Team), along with <strong>1,073</strong> CCA Merit Awards (Arts/Sports/Leadership), <strong>422</strong> Full Colours Awards, and <strong>147</strong> Half Colours Awards.
-In addition, <strong>3 </strong>sports teams were honoured for their fiery spirit through the Sustained Excellence Award, for clinching a gold podium finish in at least 70% of the past 15 years.
+In addition, <strong>3 </strong>sports teams were honoured through the Sustained Excellence Award, presented to teams that have achieved at least 70% gold podium finishes over the past 15 years.
 Plus, special recognition went to <strong>3 </strong>Outstanding Coaches/Instructors in TP!</p>
 <p>Here’s a massive shoutout to our top stars – the <strong>Temasek CCA Gold</strong> and <strong>Silver</strong>  <strong>Award</strong> recipients!
 Hear their heartfelt stories and memorable CCA takeaways, and discover what fuelled their passion to keep pushing forward and making a difference, while rocking their TP journey!</p>
 <p>[To insert YouTube link]</p>
-<p>And to all awardees from our TP family– your amazing dedication, unbridled
+<p>And to all awardees from our TP family – your amazing dedication, unbridled
-creativity, and relentless passion make this campus truly an unstoppable hub of vibrancy all year round.
+creativity, and fiery spirit make this campus truly an unstoppable hub of vibrancy all year round.
 Keep shining!</p>
 <p><strong><em>(Check out the TSEA 2025 Roll of Honour <a href="https://for.edu.sg/tsea2025rollofhonour" rel="noopener nofollow" target="_blank">here</a>!)</em></strong>
 </p>
 <hr>